 What happens once a decision is reached?

-If we decide to grant a CRR permission, we will issue an approval letter and a written notice setting out the permission, which entities it applies to and the time period for which it is valid.
+If we decide to grant a Permission, we will issue an approval letter and a written notice setting out the permission, which entities it applies to and the time period for which it is valid.

 In some cases, the approval of a CRR permission may mean we need to impose or vary a firm’s requirements under section 55M of the Financial Services and Markets Act (FSMA).
 We will consult the FCA before we do this.
 These requirements will be set out in the written notice.

-We have a statutory duty to publish details of CRR permissions we approve, unless we consider it inappropriate or unnecessary to do so.
+We have a statutory duty to publish details of Permissions we approve, unless we consider it inappropriate or unnecessary to do so.

-The majority of CRR permissions are published in full.
+The majority of Permissions are published in full.
 Certain permissions are published in abridged form at the affected firm’s request.

 We will also update the Financial Services Register with the firm’s written notice of being granted the CRR permission.